Plotprojects/plot-phonegap-plugin/readme.md

 ### Supported platforms ###

-This plugins requires PhoneGap 4.0.0 or higher.
+This plugins requires Cordova 8.0.0 or higher.
 This plugins supports both IOS 10 or newer, and Android 2.3 or newer.

 ### Phonegap Build ###